Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Exploration in RL:} Exploration is a fundamental problem in RL, particularly when reward is sparse.
 A common approach to encouraging exploratory behavior is to augment the (sparse) environment reward with a dense bonus term that biases toward exploration.
-This includes the use of state visitation counts~\citep{poupart06, lopes12, bellemare16} and state entropy objectives~\citep{mohamed15, hazan19, lee19, pitis2020maximum, liu2021behavior, yarats21} that incentivize the agent to reach ``novel'' states.
-Related, ``curiosity''-based exploration bonuses encourage the agent to take actions in states the effect of which is difficult to predict using a learned forward~\citep{schmidhuber1991possibility, chentanez04, stadie15, pathak17, achiam17a, burda2018large} or inverse dynamics model~\citep{haber18}. \citet{burda18a} propose a random network distillation exploration bonus based upon the error in observation features predicted by a randomly initialized neural network.
+This includes the use of (possibly approximate) state visitation counts~\citep{poupart06, lopes12, bellemare16, burda18a} and state entropy objectives~\citep{mohamed15, hazan19, lee19, pitis2020maximum, liu2021behavior, yarats21} that incentivize the agent to reach ``novel'' states.
+Related, ``curiosity''-based bonuses encourage the agent to take actions in states where the effect is difficult to predict using a learned forward~\citep{schmidhuber1991possibility, chentanez04, stadie15, pathak17, achiam17a, burda2018large} or inverse~\citep{haber18} dynamics model.

-\textbf{Temporally Extended Actions:} Another long line of work explores temporally extended actions due to the potential for such abstractions to improve learning efficiency.
-These advantages are particularly pronounced for difficult learning problems such as sparse reward tasks for which action abstractions enable more effective exploration~\citep{nachum18a} and simplify the credit assignment problem.
-Hierarchical reinforcement learning (HRL)~\cite{dayan92, kaelbling93a, sutton95, boutilier97, parr97, parr98, sutton99, dietterich00, barto03, bacon17, vezhnevets17} considers the problem of learning policies with successively higher levels of abstraction (typically two), whereby the lowest level considers actions directly applied in the environment while the higher levels reason over temporally extended transitions.